Offset your travel footprint and do some volunteer work in Australia

 Coodlie Park Farm Retreat is located on South Australia’s beautiful and wild Eyre Peninsula, 80 kilometres from Streaky Bay, 50 kms from Elliston and 700 kilometres west of Adelaide.
 Our property is a 3000-acre rural property with 2000 acres of cropping and grazing grounds and 1000 acres of native and coastal vegetation.

 Offset your own travel footprint

 Environmental sustainability is deeply engrained into our culture and we are certified members of Willing Workers on Organic Farms.
-We love to welcome international and domestic travellers who share a responsible travel passion to our property as volunteers, giving them the opportunity to experience life on an outback farm while they offset their own travel footprint.
+We love to welcome international and domestic travellers who share a passion for responsible travel to our property as volunteers.
+We give them the opportunity to experience life on an outback farm while they offset their own travel footprint.

-About 6 hours work a day during a range of things from tree planting, native seed collection, stone wall preservation, fencing, general farm chores, painting, gardening, cleaning and maintenance
+About 6 hours work a day doing a range of things, from tree planting, native seed collection, stone wall preservation, fencing, general farm chores, painting, gardening, cleaning and maintenance.

 On arrival we sit down with you and work out what interests, ideas and passions you have so we can map out a plan of action.
 We want everyone to leave having had a super positive experience as a volunteer at Coodlie Park Farm Retreat.

 A new Aussie family that wants you to have an amazing experience

 Food – 3 home cooked meals a day and the rest